yohanes/write-ups/rhme2/README.md

 ### Exploitation

-The exploitation tasks are a bit disappointing, mostly trial and error to exploit format string bugs, except for the Weird Machine.
+Most of the exploitation tasks are a bit disappointing, mostly trial and error to exploit format string bugs, except for the Weird Machine.

 * [Animals](animals)
 * [Casino](casino)